openhab/openhab-addons/bundles/org.openhab.binding.renault/README.md

 If you want to limit the charge of the car battery to less than 100%, this can be done as follows.

- * Set up an active 15 minute charge schedule in the MyRenault App.
+ * Set up an active dummy charge schedule in the MyRenault App.

  * Create a Dimmer item "RenaultCar_ChargeLimit" and set it to 80% for example.